jlheard/spades/README.md

-# spades
+# Spades
 Online HTML5 spades game experimenting with using [Cline](https://cline.bot/) to build it, and ChatGPT to generate the Cline initialize the Cline rules.

+## Recent Updates (April 12, 2025)
+- Fixed card comparison logic to correctly identify the highest spade when multiple spades are present
+- Fixed animation tests to work correctly for all player positions
+- Fixed hand sorting test to match the expected card order
+- All tests are now passing

-## Tests
+## Game Features
-The tests can be found at /test.html
+- Single-player Spades game against computer opponents
+- Follows standard Spades rules with proper trick-taking mechanics
+- Visual card animations with winning card highlighting
+- Rule enforcement for legal card plays
+- Team-based scoring system

 ### Testing Framework
 This project uses QUnit for unit and integration testing.
 Tests can be run through a Python server.